ZeusLN/zeus/README.md

 3. `cd ios && pod install`
 4. open `ios/zeus.xcodeproj` in Xcode and hit Run

+## Google Play Releases

+Google Play releases aren't fully featured due to Google policies.
+To get the fully featured version of Zeus on Android you must download the APK from the [Zeus website](https://zeusln.app), GitHub, or F-Droid.
+Google Play releases are managed on the `play-releases` branch.
+Commits used for Google Play builds will be marked in the release notes.

+### Current features not included on Google Play releases
+* Keysend donation button

 ## Contributing

 Please be sure to run `tsc` to check for type errors, `npm run test` to run all tests, and `npm run prettier` to run the prettier